walkeknow/Udacity-Front-End-Capstone/README.md

 # Trip Top

 ## Overview
-An asynchronous web app using Node.js and Express allowing users to plan a trip to a place based on its forecasted weather data
+An asynchronous web app built using Node.js which allows users to plan a trip to a place based on its forecasted weather data

 ## Features
 * Sets up server side GET & POST routes using Express